system-pclub/rust-programming-challenges/README.md

 and R to ease the reproduction of our data analytics.
 Users can open the image with VirtualBox 6.1 or a higher VirtualBox version.
+We recommend using Ubuntu as the host machine to avoid compatibility issues.

 ## 2. Artifact Overview